losuler/goaccess/README.md

 This is Fedora/CentOS packaging for [GoAccess](https://goaccess.io), cloned from the [official Fedora repo](https://src.fedoraproject.org/rpms/goaccess) to provide versions for missing releases (such as EPEL 8).

-> **Update**: This package is now available in the official Fedora and EPEL repositories https://src.fedoraproject.org/rpms/goaccess.
+> **Update**: The versions for missing releases are now available from the official Fedora and EPEL repositories https://src.fedoraproject.org/rpms/goaccess.
 It is recommended to migrate to this package.
 The spec and associated builds provided here will no longer be maintained.

 ## Builds